The Crazy Sexy Guide to Organic Foods

 - Farmers plant a multitude of crops, which work together to maintain soil nutrient balance (or, crops are rotated yearly to ensure that the land doesn’t become depleted.)

 - Farmers use natural (as in, derived from mother nature) means of pest control, including natural compounds, friendly bugs and compost-based fertilizers.

 The Center for Food Safety describes three levels of chemical contamination on farms: mild, moderate and severe.
 Organic produce is considered mildly contaminated, since toxins from nearby farms might blow over in the wind and leave some residue.
 Conventional farms are considered moderate, as toxins are used liberally, and the severe label goes to GMOs.
-(We’ll go much deeper into GMOs next month, since they are a big, gnarly issue of their own.)

 Just how bad are farming chemicals for our health?